 What is Book Value?
+How to Find or Calculate Book Value?

 The way to identify an undervalued stock is to empirically determine an intrinsic value of the stock that serves as a benchmark against which the stock price can be compared.
 If this intrinsic value is higher than the stock price in the market today, than the stock can be considered undervalued and vice versa.
 Over the years, many methods of establishing this valuation benchmarks have been devised and are in use today.
 Book Value of a stock is one such method.

+The book value calculation in practice is even simpler.
 If you look up any balance sheet you will find that it is divided in 3 sections: Assets, Liabilities and Shareholders Equity.
 Since Asset minus Liability always equals Equity, getting the book value of the stock is as simple as reading off the value on the Total Equity line.

 Why Use Book Value as a Valuation Method?

-Book Value, in an ideal world, represents the value of the business the shareholders will be left with if all the assets are sold for cash and all debt is paid off today.
+Book Value of a firm, in an ideal world, represents the value of the business the shareholders will be left with if all the assets are sold for cash and all debt is paid off today.
 It is therefore a much more conservative way of valuing a company than using earnings based model where one needs to estimate future earnings and growth.
 Earnings estimations are always wrong as they are essentially guess work (there may be exceptions in well regulated utilities markets where prices are regulated and earnings growth is highly correlated to population growth which can be modeled with a high degree of confidence).
 There are too many variables that influence earnings, and one has no way of accounting for these variables in the future when making these projections.

 Working with Book Value is more firmly grounded in today’s reality.
 In this case, we are not at all concerned about earnings growth and profitability of the company.
 All we care about is whether we are able to buy the business for less than what its assets are worth (after accounting for liabilities).
 This is commonly expressed as the ratio of Price to Book.
 In this case, we are looking for a P/B ratio of less than 1.
 After all, if we are able to do this, we can quickly turn around and sell these assets in the market one by one and realize a quick profit.